- SinoInsider subscribers will receive a free digital copy of our China 2022 outlook via email.

-- Our China 2021 outlook covers CCP elite politics, economics (including finance and currency), military, society, Taiwan cross-strait relations, Sino-U.S. relations, and geopolitics.
+Our China 2022 Outlook contains forecasts about CCP elite politics, the Chinese economy, military, society, Taiwan cross-strait relations, Sino-U.S. relations, and geopolitics.

 - This report deep-dives into Xi’s mid-February coronavirus remarks and explains why they signal a shift in the political rules of the game in the PRC.
 This report also examines the far-reaching implications of the shift for CCP elite politics and Sino-U.S. relations.